delving/narthex/README.md

 ```

  - Start the Play app: `sbt run` and go to the [app-homepage](http://localhost:9000)
- - Login with `admin`/`admin`, click on 'Datasets' => 'New dataset', enter 'first' and drag [myfirst.sip.zip](myfirst.sip.zip) to see Narthex in action.
+ - Login with `admin`/`admin`, click on 'Datasets' => 'New dataset', enter 'first' and drag [docs/files/myfirst.sip.zip](docs/files/myfirst.sip.zip) to see Narthex in action.

 That's all.

 ## Building a distribution

-A pre-built distribution can be downloaded from the Delving [Artifactory](http://artifactory.delving.org/artifactory/delving/narthex/) repository, or one can be built locally.
+A pre-built distribution can be downloaded from the Delving [Artifactory](http://artifactory.delving.org/artifactory/delving/eu/delvin/narthex/) repository, or one can be built locally.

 With the SBT in place and running, the **["dist"](https://www.playframework.com/documentation/2.3.x/ProductionDist)** command, which builds the project and produces a distribution zip file.